Charlarthebar/ShortList.ai-archive/docs/business-plan.md

 - pressure to apply broadly rather than precisely
 - little feedback on why they were rejected or how to improve fit

-The result is frustration, wasted time, and declining trust in job boards.
+The results are frustration, wasted time, and declining trust in job boards.

 ### Employer pain
 Employers face the opposite side of the same system: